Ateghe Sediqi: Career

 Pouran Rajai was born on 2 September 1943 in Qazvin, Iran.
-She renamed to Ateghe Sediqi in 1975 because of his activities during Iranian Revolution.
+She changed her name to Ateghe Sediqi in 1975 because of her husband's activities during the Iranian Revolution.

-She accompanied her husband in activities against Pahlavi regime.
-She also helped Rajai in the establishment of Refah School and managed the school after her husband entered politics.
+She accompanied her husband in demonstrations against Pahlavi regime.
+She also helped Rajai in the establishment of the Refah School and managed the school after her husband entered politics.
 She was also one of the members of the welcoming staff when Ruhollah Khomeini returned to Iran from exile on 1 February 1979.
 After Rajai was assassinated in a bombing on 30 August 1981, Sediqi was nominated for the parliamentary seat of Tehran, Rey, Shemiranat and Eslamshahr district in a by-election held on 2 October 1981.
 She won the election with 1,842,746 votes.
 She was also re-elected in the 1984 and 1988 elections.
 However, her nomination for the 1992 election was rejected by the Guardian Council.
 She supported Mir-Hossein Mousavi in the 2009 presidential election and retired from politics after the election.
 She opposed former President Mahmoud Ahmadinejad and believed that Ahmadinejad has appropriated her husband's name.